VashMKS/RGBArchitect/README.md

 # RGBArchitect
 HackUPC 2017 Winter Demo

-RGB Architect is a simple 2D platformer game with the purpose of making level design and prototyping in a 2D environment a very easy, dynamic and fun task.

-This environment is meant as a tool rather than as an entertaining piece itself as it's simplicity shows.
-Also please bear in mind that this has been the result of 36h hours of rush coding at a hackathon by two math degree students when you think about the (multiple) flaws the game still has.
+RGB Architect is a tool to generate playable levels of a simple 2D platformer game from any image (e.g. a sketch in a notebook).
+Please bear in mind that this has been the result of 36h hours of rush coding at a hackathon by two math degree students when you think about the (multiple) flaws the project has.

-So, what does RGBArch do?
-Well it makes level design, prototyping and testing INSANELY fast and easy.
+RGBArch makes level design, prototyping and testing fast and easy.
 How?
-In it's current form this project imports a fully playable level in mere seconds from a small png image.
-It does so by identifying the RGB values (hence the name :P) of the pixels and matching them with a game object in the Unity project.
+The first part of the project uses Unity scripts to import a fully playable level in seconds from a small image.
+It does so by identifying the RGB values of the pixels and matching them with a game object in the Unity project.
 At runtime, it spawns the correct prefabs (units, terrain, sprites and game objects in general) at the right coordinates making the "level map" playable in seconds.
+This is essentially a way to store/compress the whole level layout in a very small image.
+The second part of the project is what maks it interesting: we crafted a simple Python computer vision algorithm that takes a picture, any picture, and translates it into a small PNG image that can be interpreted by the architect.
+This allows you to **sketch a level on a piece of paper, take a picture, upload it, and play and start playing right away!**

+## Level Loader

 Currently we use 8 different colors for 8 different prefabs, the colors being as separated as possible from each other (consider RGB colors as 3D vectors with a byte worth of info in each coordinate) in the RGB space.
 Those are: